imt-mobisyst/lct-pls/docs/basis-01-system.md

 print( aString )  # - Call to the function print with aString as one parameter

-result= aString.search('e') # - Call to the method search on the aString instance
+result= aString.find('e') # - Call to the method search on the aString instance
                             #   with a parameter 'e'
 ```